-The general sources of financing for the implementation of the Programme include the state and municipal budgets through the annual State Budget Act, the Inter-Institutional Commission on Recovery and Support to the Council of Ministers, and the Operational Programmes 2014-2020 of the European structural and cohesion funds.
-It is important to underline that according to the Disaster Protection Act (Article 6c), the National Programme is implemented through Annual Plans, where the concrete budgeting and financial sources are specified.
+Recovery and Support to the CoM, and the OPs 2014-2020 of the European Structural and Cohesion Funds.
+It is important to underline that according to the Disaster Protection Act (Article 6c), the national program is implemented through annual plans, where the concrete budgeting and financial sources are specified.

-The National Programme does not have a schedule for implementation with clearly identified deadlines and responsibilities.
+The national program does not have a schedule for implementation with clearly identified deadlines and responsibilities.

-Though the Programme is effective until the end of 2018 and according to the Disaster Protection Act, the next 5-years' National Programme for implementation of the DRR Strategy will start in 2019, there is an urgent need to update the current one simultaneously and in line with the amended and supplemented Act and with the potential amendment and supplementation of the Disaster Risk Reduction Strategy 2014-2020.
+Though the program is effective until the end of 2018 and according to the Disaster Protection Act, the next five years national program for implementation of the DRR strategy will start in 2019, there is an urgent need to update the current one simultaneously and in line with the amended and supplemented act and with the potential amendment and supplementation of the Disaster Risk Reduction Strategy 2014-2020.
 Deadlines and responsibilities must be clearly defined.